-The dental industry is quickly transitioning and adopting new technology that enables better, faster and more accurate ways of making impressions, creating models and fabricating restorations.
-Although many dental labs have already embraced many of these new digital technologies into their dental labs, there are still many that have yet to accept it.
-While reasons for not making the transition vary - the fact remains that digital technology in the industry is at the forefront of discussion around industry leaders, publications and various surveys.
+The dental industry is quickly transitioning and adopting new technology that enables better, faster and more accurate ways of taking impressions, creating models and fabricating restorations.
+Although many dental labs have already embraced some of these new digital technologies, there are still many that have yet to accept them.
+While reasons for not making the transition vary, the fact remains that digital technology is at the forefront of discussion between industry leaders, publications and various surveys.
 It simply can't be ignored.

-To help you get a better picture of the state of the dental lab industry, we gathered some of the most recent data to depict the transition and changes within in the industry.
-With this data you will get a better understanding of how other labs are beginning to welcome these changes and what kind of opportunities transitioning to a digital dental lab brings.
+To help you better understand the present state of the dental lab industry, we gathered some of the most recent data to depict the transition and changes labs have under taken.
+With this data you will gain a better understanding of how some labs are beginning to welcome these changes and what kind of opportunities these changes bring to the business of dental technology.

 10 Compelling Stats that Help Make the Case for Your Dental Lab Going Digital